testillano/h2agent/README.md

 - response.body: response body as template.
 Should be interpreted depending on the response content type.
 The use of provisioned response as template reference is rare but could ease the build of structures for further transformations, In case of `json` it will be the document from *root*.

+  As the transformation steps modify this data container, its value as a source is likewise updated.

 - response.body.`/<node1>/../<nodeN>`: response body node `json` path.
 This source path **admits variables substitution**.
 The use of provisioned response as template reference is rare but could ease the build of `json` structures for further transformations.

+  As the transformation steps modify this data container, its value as a source is likewise updated.

 - request.header.`<hname>`: request header component (i.e. *content-type*).
 Take into account that header fields values are received [lower cased](https://www.rfc-editor.org/rfc/rfc7540#section-8.1.2).